danwagnerco/similarweb/README.md

  "exampleN.com": 0.00001234}
 ```

-Get tags and their score for the requested domain:
+Get tags and their scores for the requested domain with `tags`:

 ```
 >>> content_client.tags(url)